 It is our experience that a well drafted court character reference can have an impact upon the sentence that is imposed by the court.
 We believe that a court character reference must paint a picture of your character.
 If your character references don’t help you stand out from the other offenders in court then you will be dealt with just like all the other cases.
 Most court character references make statements like this “James Brown is hardworking, energetic and generous with his time and money”.
 We believe that these references have very little impact upon the sentence imposed by the Court.
 As some Magistrates comment: “I have never read a bad character reference”.
 But by the use of examples, illustrations, and stories, a referee can bring your character to life.

 Download a guide on how to write an effective character reference.

 - Ask Doogue + George to act for you

-Doogue + George has a team of lawyers who specialise in representing clients charged with drink driving.
+Doogue + George has a team of lawyers who specialise in representing clients charged with drink driving, whether they are pleading guilty or not guilty.
 These lawyers appear daily before all the Magistrates’ Courts in Victoria.

 What this means for you:

 - Your lawyer will know the Magistrate and how best to approach them;

 - Your lawyer has specialist knowledge as to what penalties and orders to ask for;